Ford Mondeo (first generation): Reception

-The Contour and Mystique were on Car and Driver magazine's Ten Best list for 1995, 1996 and 1997.
-Although Car and Driver staff wrote an article in 2009 apologizing for the inclusion of the Ford Contour on the "Ten Best" list, it was the only car the staff did not outright recant from the list, but did cite that, in hindsight, the car should have been considered too small for its price range to properly meet criteria, and that this is the likely reason for the car's failure to achieve widespread appeal.
+The Contour and Mystique made Car and Driver magazine's Ten Best list for 1995, 1996 and 1997.
+Although Car and Driver staff wrote an article in 2009 apologizing for the inclusion of the Ford Contour on the "Ten Best" list, it was the only car the staff did not outright recant from the list, saying in hindsight, the car should have been considered too small for its price range to properly meet criteria, and that this is the likely reason for the car's failure to achieve widespread appeal.

 The Ford Contour was also named as an Automobile magazine All Star for 1995, 1996, 1997, and 1998.

 Safety

 The Insurance Institute for Highway Safety gave the Contour a "Poor" overall rating in the frontal impact crash.
 The head, neck, and chest were all well protected and the dummy movement was well controlled, but excessive footwell intrusion contributed to high forces on both legs and a "Marginal" structural rating.
 The Contour received five stars for both the driver and passenger in the NHTSA test.